 To successfully lead a public or non-profit organization in today’s environment, administrators must develop superior executive, public policy, and resource management expertise.
 The Master of Public Administration (MPA) program strives to meet these challenges.
 Students customize this program by selecting an area of specialization to develop skills best suited to their academic and career goals.
-The MPA is backed by Drake University’s full resources and reputation and is fully accredited by AACSB – the hallmark of excellence in business education and earned by less than five percent of business schools.
+The MPA is backed by Drake University’s full resources and reputation.

 Admission Requirements: (previous degrees, exams, etc)